Sampling Distributions

 We do not have enough evidence for alt. hypothesis, so we fail to reject the null hypothesis.
 This means we dont believe that the drug is causing less than 10% of its patients to have nausea.

 Significance level and confidence level add to 1.
-So if we have a 95% confidence level, we have a 5% significance level.
+So if we have a 95% confidence level, we should get the same answer as a 5% significance level.

 (Sec 7.3) A study of rush-hour traffic in SF counts the number of people in each car entering a freeway at a suburban interchange.
 Suppose that this count has a mean of 1.5 and standard deviation of .75 in the population of all cars that enter at this interchange during rush hours.